 ‘Yes, but for whom?’
 Eli asked.
 ‘Who gets to be the real doppelgänger when you meet; you or your physical body?’

 ‘Hmm, interesting… never thought of myself in those terms.
 I guess from the physical perspective, I would be the etheric one.
-That’s rather amusing when you think about it!’
+That’s most amusing when you think about it!’

-‘Could you have ever dreamt this might happen to you while you were still an agnostic?’ he asked.
+‘Could you have ever dreamt this might happen to you while you remained agnostic?’ he asked.

-‘Not when I thought I had all the answers.
-Later, however, after enrolling in my graduate studies programme in Canada, I became more open to what may be out there, particularly after meeting a couple of scholars who greatly influenced me.
-Only then did I considered there might be more to life than I previously believed possible.
+‘Not when I assumed I had all the answers.
+Although, after enrolling in my graduate studies programme in Canada, I gradually became more open to what may be out there, particularly after meeting a couple of scholars who greatly influenced me.
+Only then did I consider there might be more to life than I previously believed possible.

 ‘Ever wonder how that happened?’
 Eli asked, smirking.

 ‘No idea, I must have jarred the shelf.
 After glancing at its title, I opened it and became intrigued by its peculiar table of contents.
 Now curious, I bought it for a few dollars and immediately headed back to my flat to read it.
 Once I got started, I couldn’t seem to stop.

 ‘I didn’t know what to think, except its authoritative pronouncements about life after death fascinated me as if the author knew what he was talking about.
 I wondered how anyone could be so confident that heaven and hell had a reality, something which no one appeared to know anything.

 ‘By the time I was halfway through, I was beginning to consider whether there might be more to this life than snagging whatever pleasure I could along the way while hoping something significant might happen in my mediocre existence.